eh19257/isa/README.md

 Decode:
-    - Decodes the current instruction
+    - Decodes the current instruction by splitting up the ASCII text into the instruction, RD, RS_1 and RS_2 the CIR and converting it into

 Execute:
     - Executes the decoded instruction